mmbman/Katagiri/1982-11-17-Blue-Cliff-Record-Case-34.md

 >
 >> A truthful man is hard to find.

-And the monk said, “Mount Lu.”
-For the note for this, [Yuan Wu] says, “A truthful man is hard to find.”

 “Mount Lu” means: Where do you come from, Katagiri?
 I come from Japan.

 But within this word, it’s pretty hard to find a truthful man.
 [It’s] just like the form of dance.
 Within the form of dance, it’s pretty hard to see exactly [what] the beauty of the real dance is.
 You [can] never touch it.
 But beyond your speculation, the beauty of the so-called dance is *something* more than the form of dance.
 The form of dance is appearing and disappearing, so it’s not the real art.
 The real art is pretty hard to find within the form of dance.
 But without the form of dance, you cannot perform the dance!
 So you have to do it.
 In order to perform dance, simultaneously there is the form of dance.